josephbeuysmum/Dertisch/README.md

 -	replace `cleanUp()` functions with weak vars etc.;
 -	force `DTCoreDataSousChef` to take `dataModelName` at start up;
 -	remove `...Protocol` from protocol names?
--	reintroduce timeout stopwatch to `DTUrlSessionSousChef`;
+-	reintroduce timeout stopwatch to `DTUrlSessionIngredients`;
--	complete list of MIME types in `DTUrlSessionSousChef`;
+-	complete list of MIME types in `DTUrlSessionIngredients`;
 -   use cuisine as a metaphor instead of tailoring.

 -----------------------